 What is Mindfulness?

-Mindfulness is the intentional practice of being aware of moment to moment experience, noticing thoughts, emotions, and sensations in a kind and curious way.
+Mindfulness is a way of being in the world, an intentional practice of being aware of moment to moment experience, noticing thoughts, emotions, and sensations in a kind and curious way.
 In noticing, one can choose to pause, call upon informal and formal mindfulness practices (tools, resources), to move towards responding versus the habitual pattern of reacting to stress.

 In the practice of mindfulness, one may or may not be familiar with noticing the thoughts, emotions and sensations that are present moment to moment, thus this is an exploration, a practice, as one tends to inform the other.
-Perhaps a sensation arises in the body, followed spontaneously by a thought, and then an emotion arises.
+Perhaps a sensation arises in the body, followed spontaneously by a thought, a storyline perhaps, and then perhaps, a related emotion arises.

 In noticing thoughts, the nature of the mind is witnessed.
 Thinking, planning, rehearsing the future, rehashing the past.
-The practice is to gently guide the attention back to the present moment, what is here now, over and over again.
+The practice is to gently guide the attention back to the present moment, over and over again, to what is here now, over and over again.

 Jon Kabat-Zinn, PhD, defines mindfulness as the awarenesss that arises when you “pay attention, in a particular way: on purpose, in the present moment, and non-judgementally”.